larson-group/clubb_release/Readme.txt

 1.  cd ~/hoc_v2.2_tuner/tune

-2. Edit <case>_hoc.in for each case you wish to run, or just leave them as is.
+2. Edit <case>_model.in for each case you wish to run, or just leave them as is.
 Usually you will want to keep these the same.
   See the rain code for description of kk_rain and cloud_sed.
   See BUGSrad description below for a description of the interactive radiation scheme.
   Enabling any of these flags may increase runtime considerably.

+3. Edit <case>_stats.in for each case.
+A complete list of all computable statistics is found in statistics.F.
+Note that HOC now supports GrADS or NetCDF, but you can only tune using GrADS.

-3. Edit error_<runtype>.in or select a premade one.
+4. Edit error_<runtype>.in or select a premade one.
 Note that there are two tuning subroutines, specified by tune_type in the /stats/ namelist.
 If runtype = 0, then the amoeba subroutine, a downhill simplex algorithm, will be used.
 If runtype is any other value, then amebsa, a variant which uses